The information on this page is relevant to England and Wales.

 It may also be helpful to read the information on family law from Rights of Women.

 Some of the organisations above may be able to help you to find a lawyer.
-You can also search a list of lawyers that provide support to clients eligible for legal aid (government financial support).
-An additional list is available from Public Law Project.
+A list of lawyers that provide support to clients eligible for legal aid (government financial support) is available from Public Law Project.
 See more information on legal aid below.

 A lawyer can outline your legal options and represent you in court.
 Many lawyers will offer an initial 30-minute appointment free of charge.
 During this appointment, it will be helpful to explain to the lawyer about the abuse you have experienced so that they understand your circumstances.